- MS, Education – Valdosta State University, Valdosta, Georgia

-“Patients I’ve encountered have been determined and hopeful about their battle with cancer,” says Cargile, a speech-language pathologist at our hospital in Newnan, Georgia.
-“I truly believe it is the compassionate, comprehensive care that CTCA provides that allows each patient and their family to remain hopeful.”
+“Patients I’ve encountered have been determined and hopeful about their battle with cancer,” says Cargile, a speech-language pathologist at our Atlanta hospital.
+“I truly believe it is the compassionate, comprehensive care that CTCA® provides that allows each patient and their family to remain hopeful.”

 Cargile joined CTCA in 2013.
 As a speech-language pathologist, Cargile is focused on helping patients achieve their personal goals around speech, language, cognition and dysphagia, which is difficulty swallowing.